Eleventh hour delay in murderer’s parole hearing ‘disgraceful’ – victim’s mother

 William Dunlop strangled pizza delivery woman Julie Hogg in Billingham, County Durham, in 1989.

-The hearing for William Dunlop, who strangled pizza delivery woman Julie Hogg in Billingham, County Durham, in 1989, was adjourned after an eleventh hour request by the Ministry of Justice.
+The hearing for William Dunlop, who strangled pizza delivery woman Julie Hogg in Billingham, County Durham, in 1989, was adjourned after an eleventh hour request by the Ministry of Justice, the Parole Board said.

-Miss Hogg’s mother, Ann Ming, complained to Parole Board staff at the Royal Courts of Justice in central London, and could be heard saying: “It’s absolutely disgraceful”.
+Miss Hogg’s mother, Ann Ming, complained to staff at the Royal Courts of Justice in central London, and could be heard saying: “It’s absolutely disgraceful.”

 Ms Ming campaigned for 15 years to bring Dunlop to justice for her daughter’s murder.